codeontap/townplanner/README.md

 ## Supported Types

-Townplanner currently supports 2 collection types
+Townplanner currently supports 2 collection types:

-    - markdown - This will generate the documentation using the provided markdown files using the jekyll markdown engine
+- **markdown** - This will generate the documentation using the provided markdown files using the jekyll markdown engine
-    - swagger - This will generate a swagger-ui using the specs in the folder
+- **swagger** - This will generate a swagger-ui using the specs in the folder